tidwall/tg/README.md

 geos/prepared     7,885,512      127   39914  3257  2059.94 µs  3,055,496
 </pre>

-- "built": Column showing how much time the polygon and index took to construct.
+- "built": Column showing how much time it took to construct the polygon and index.
 - "bytes": Column showing the final in-memory size of the polygon and index.
 - "none": No indexing was used.
 - "natural": Using TG [Natural](docs/POLYGON_INDEXING.md#natural) indexing